Prev | Next

 Open the scene, /scenes/recipes/area_light.ma.

 In this scene an area light is set up to cast soft shadows.
-The shadows are ray traced and the area light is using Maya's Shadow Rays parameter to control how many ray samples the area light casts.
+The shadows are ray traced and the area light has RenderMan Attributes attached to it to control how many ray samples the area light casts.
 More samples provide a higher quality shadow.
 This scene uses 256 samples to cast an artifact-free shadow.

 RECIPE #2: INTERIOR OCCLUSION